Skip to main content

 • the tow is kept under close control, adjusting the tow line if necessary;

-• extra care is taken when passing through the Barrier; and
+• additional care is taken when passing through the Barrier; and

 • when towing 3 or 5 barges, the craft are arranged with either 2 or 3 barges in the front rank, with the tow balanced by positioning the second rank (comprising either 1 or 2 barges respectively) centrally.